The Most Accurate AI Content Detector

 The misunderstanding of how to detect AI-generated content has already caused a significant amount of pain including a professor who incorrectly failed an entire class.

-AI Content Detectors need to be a part of the solution and the current unsupported AI detection accuracy claims and research papers that have tackled this problem are simply not good enough in the face of the societal risks LLM generated content pose including…
+AI Content Detectors need to be a part of the solution to undetectable AI-generated content and the current unsupported AI detection accuracy claims and research papers that have tackled this problem are simply not good enough in the face of the societal risks LLM-generated content poses including…

 1. Mass Propaganda